manuGil/online-core/docs/source/radiometric-cors.rst

 Radiometric Corrections
 =======================

+..
+TODO: Looks ok to me even though you could use some filter kernels for imperfect sensor calibration and noise suppression (which is in your classification ‘correction’).

 The procedures describe in this section fall within the “pre-processing” group of image processing techniques, and they focus on radiometric corrections.